-This spacious model is crafted of sturdy material that resists rips and punctures better than most in this class and price range.
+Crafted of sturdy material that resists rips and punctures better than most in this class and price range.
+Spacious design.
 Has two air chambers with two valves that make it fairly easy to inflate.

 The drain plug is flimsy, and air has been known to leak from the valves, requiring additional fill-ups.